Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Using insights from our user research, I started sketching to quickly elicit additional requirements, get answers to complex questions, and speed up decision-making among stakeholders.

-Paper sketching is fun, cheap, inclusive, and keeps the focus on content and functionality.
+Paper sketching is fun, fast, inclusive, and keeps the focus on content and functionality.

 Photograph of a lot of paper wireframes on a table.